hazelcast/hazelcast-cpp-client/README.md

     mapOrders.put( new OrderKey( 23, 1 ), order );
 ```

-For more details, see the [PartitionAware section](https://docs.hazelcast.org/docs/latest/manual/html-single/#partitionaware) in the Hazelcast IMDG Reference Manual.
+For more details, see the [partition_aware section](https://docs.hazelcast.org/docs/latest/manual/html-single/#partitionaware) in the Hazelcast IMDG Reference Manual.

 ### 7.8.2.
 Near Cache